 This is unsurprising with one in 11 Australians experiencing arthritis, and 64% of Australians with arthritis having moderate to substantial work-related disability.
 Osteoarthritis is the most common type of arthritis and can be defined as degeneration of the joint cartilage, the cushioning surface present on the ends of our bones.
-These changes can lead to joint pain, swelling and stiffness that impact on simple daily tasks.
+These changes can lead to joint pain, swelling and stiffness that impact simple daily tasks.

-How can Physio help me?
+How can Physiotherapy help me?

 - Strengthening the muscles surrounding the joint for added support and to reduce the force on your joints and strengthen your cartilage

-Helping you to become involved in regular physical activity
+- Helping you to become involved in regular physical activity

-Assisting you in taking a ‘holistic’ approach to managing arthritis through liaisin with other health professionals
+- Assisting you in taking a ‘holistic’ approach to managing arthritis through liaisin with other health professionals

-Balancing activity with rest
+- Balancing activity with rest

-The take home message here is: there’s no need to avoid gentle exercise when experiencing arthritis.
+The take-home message here is: there’s no need to avoid gentle exercise when experiencing arthritis.
 In fact, exercise can be fantastic for keeping us strong and mobile, reducing pain and minimising the effects of this condition.